renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 Even though we can test our code by using `assert()` macros, it is more convenient to write a framework to execute unit tests, in which they are automatically registered, and organized in different groups.
 We'll follow the following concept here:

-- Tests are classes that execute a single test (with possibly multiple test cases), and are self-contained and isolated.
+- Tests are classes that execute a single test (with possibly multiple test assertions), and are self-contained and isolated.
 I.e. they do not need any context, and don't influence the context.
 - Test fixtures are collections of tests that belong together, for example because they test a specific class or group of functionality.
 A test fixture has a class, which can be used to hold common variables, and allows for a common test setup / teardown.
 - Test suites are collections of test fixtures that belong together, for example because they test a complete library.

-We'll use a result class to gather test results, which will then be collected in a results class.
+We'll use a result class to gather test results, which will then be collected in a `Results` class.
+Every test will generate a `Result` instance, that is collected in a list.

 A test reporter is a visitor class that is called to print the status of the test run and the results of every test.
 This concept is similar although not exactly the same as the one used by Google Test.